 Talent approaching the thermocycler with reaction master mix tubes in hand.

 Talent placing the master mix tube in a thermocycler.
-TXT: Final buffer: 50 mM Tris pH 8.0, 50 mM NaCl, 10 mM Dithiothreitol with 10 mM Mg
+TXT: Final buffer: 50 mM Tris pH 8.0, 50 mM NaCl, 10 mM Dithiothreitol with 10 mM MgCl2

 Talent removing the tube from thermocycler and placing it on the bench.
 TXT: For longer oligonucleotides, use a down ramp of 95 °C to 25 °C (over 45 min)